Linkedin Tips & Strategies

 Why Your LinkedIn Announcement Strategy Matters

 Every platform has its own unwritten rules, and LinkedIn is no different.
 It’s the one place where self-promotion isn’t just accepted, it’s expected - if it provides value.
-Unlike the visual-first feeds of Instagram or the rapid-fire conversations on X, LinkedIn is built for professional storytelling.
-An announcement here isn't a fleeting update, it's a documented milestone in your career or for your company.
+Unlike the visual-first feeds of Instagram or the rapid-fire conversations on other platforms, an announcement here isn't a fleeting update, it's a documented milestone in your career or for your company.
+To learn more about how to craft these important updates, read our guide on how to create a LinkedIn post.

 Think about the audience.
 Your post will land in front of: